merll/docker-fabric/docs/index.rst

 =========================================

 Docker-Fabric provides a set of utilities for controlling Docker on a local test machine or a remote production environment.
-It combines Fabric_, extensions to docker-py_ in docker-map_.
+It combines Fabric_ with extensions to docker-py_ in Docker-Map_.

 The project is hosted on GitHub_.